 dritic branches of labelled relay cells and unlabelled

 periglomerular cells (Fig. 2a, b).
-Adjacent to aerent
+Adjacent to afferent

 axodendritic synapses in the glomerulus, we found